nasa-pds-engineering-node/pds-github-util/README.md

 # PDS utility function for github

 Enforces the PDS engineering node software lifecycle:
-  - releases
+  - publish snapshot releases for python (`python-snapshot-release`) or maven  (`maven-snaphot-release`) projects
+  - create requirements reports (`requirement-report`)
+  - ping a repository, ie creates an empty commit & push e.g. to trigger github action (`git-ping`)
+  - create build summaries from .gitmodule file (`summaries`)

+These routines are called from [github actions](https://github.com/features/actions).

+They are orchestrated around the [pdsen-corral](https://github.com/nasa-pds/pdsen-corral/) repository

 # Prerequisites

-libxml2 is used.
+libxml2 is used to do publish a snapshot release of a maven project (`maven-snaphot-release`).
 It needs to be deployed as follow:

 ## Macos